bobbicodes/advent-2016/README.md

 Since they all involve parsing some kind of input data, this will be a job for ...
 [Instaparse](https://github.com/Engelberg/instaparse)!

-With it we can use a [context-free grammar] (https://en.wikipedia.org/wiki/Context-free_grammar)  to generate a tree-like structure.
+With it we can use a context-free grammar to generate a tree-like structure from our data.

 For example, here an input string for the day 4 problem.
 Each room is represented as a key, id and checksum:

     aaaaa-bbb-z-y-x-123[abxyz]